 The base case scenario being a business as usual approach is based on an assessment of demand created by known resource projects, housing initiatives and expected population growth.
 The moderate growth scenario is based on nominal average population growth of 1.05% (Current REMPLAN Forecast) and higher than expected CPI, which increases costs for goods and services due to decreased demand.
-The optimistic scenario reflects increased expectations around major project employment and lower than expected CPI, which increases consumer spending, lowering the cost of goods and services through increased demand.
+The optimistic scenario reflects increased expectations around major project employment and lower than expected CPI, which increased demand.
+The optimistic scenario reflects increased demand.
 The optimistic scenario is aspirational and assumes all local operational employees of new resources projects will require a residential property.

-The base case scenario results in a positive operating surplus, sound capacity to meet short-term financial obligations, a consistent trend in rates coverage and ability to generate sufficient cash to cover debt payments.
+The base case scenario results in a positive operating surplus, sound capacity to meet shortterm financial obligations, a consistent trend in rates coverage and ability to generate sufficient cash to cover debt payments.